Surrogacy for LGBT couples in Georgia

 • Total privacy and honesty in business

-The Surrogacy process for LGBTQ+ Couples
+The Surrogacy process for LGBT+ Couples

 Step 1: initial Meeting